JazzScheme

 The old Jazz, although 'Scheme inspired' was never a full Scheme implementation.

-Everything that Jazz was redefining from Scheme was rethought / renamed so that now I am very happy to report that Jazz is now a full R5RS Scheme (to be more precise: as R5RS as the underlying Scheme you are using is) system where any R5RS Scheme code can be run as is inside a Jazz module or library.
+Everything that Jazz was redefining from Scheme was rethought / renamed so that now I am very happy to report that Jazz is now a full R5RS Scheme (to be more precise: as R5RS as the underlying Scheme you are using is) system where any R5RS Scheme code can be run as is inside a Jazz unit or module.

-If pure Scheme is used inside a Jazz module or library, the resulting code will have no overhead and will be the exact same code.
-The Jazz library system will just validate at compile time that every symbol referenced exists in the underlying Scheme system and report any unresolved symbols.
+If pure Scheme is used inside a Jazz unit or module, the resulting code will have no overhead and will be the exact same code.
+The Jazz module system will just validate at compile time that every symbol referenced exists in the underlying Scheme system and report any unresolved symbols.

 The Jedi IDE while not functional, is now booting completely under X11!
 What was astonishing was that nothing was working, and a couple changes later, Jeremie had a version where *everything* was rendering perfectly!
 The port of the graphical code to Cairo really payed off there.
 I am very happy about this new development, especially as Jeremie was able to pull this off part time while studying for his master's degree.
 Gratz!